 All information collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the study team, authorised collaborators, ethical review committees, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the study team, authorised collaborators, ethical review committees, The Newcastle Upon Tyne Hospitals NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.

 Every effort will be taken to maintain confidentiality.
-Information about your child may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the local study site.
+Information about your child may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at The Newcastle Upon Tyne Hospitals NHS Foundation Trust.
 Study results may be published in scientific journals, but nothing that could identify your child will be included in any report or publication.